codenart/codenart.github.io/_posts/1-html/2017-07-27-html-4-container-tags.md

 <script src="https://gist.github.com/codenart/862e4da903b23cd62d38aee05726889a.js">
 </script>

-This is the basic HTML template and it is a standard for any HTML document.
+This is the basic HTML template and it is standard for any HTML document.

 Our previous examples worked well because all the modern web browsers have a smart feature which automatically apply this template and put all of our contents